Review of the Ionbox:

 Now here's the thing, there's a small caveat.
 It does make a bit of a noise - the type of noise you might expect a mini-electrical current generator to sound like, but still, a little bit of noise.
 Like what white noise sounds likes, nothing crazy, but wanted to mention that as salt lamps are generally, well, silent.

 So, if you don't mind that, or actually like that particular feature of it (for example: you live in a city and wouldn't mind a little humming to block out the street noise), or you work or live somewhere where there is already a little bit of machine noise in the background, like an office building or a copy room, the IonBox works great.

 It only takes about 30 minutes to start noticing a difference once it's on.

 Because of this, it would be a great tool for pre-charging spaces to get them ready for classes, clients, or sessions.
 Best of all, it plugs into a USB, meaning it would be easy to take with you just about anywhere.

 Over the Himalayan Salt Lamp, I'd say the main advantage to something like this is portability.

-Ionbox also just came out with a smaller version with lights that go out, the IonNight, and this makes it even more portable than before.
+Ionbox also just came out with a smaller version with lights that go out, the IonNight, (Amazon) and this makes it even more portable than before.